 Choose the best disk location for your big data.
 This helps reduce snapshot size, eases management, and improves performance.

-Database servers, container platforms, and similar software often stores big data on the root filesystem, under the /var
+Database servers, container platforms, and similar software often store big data in the root filesystem, under the /var

 directory.
 In Kubuntu 24.04, the root filesystem is BTRFS to facilitate System Rollback.
-To minimize snapshot size and improve performance, we recommend storing this big data to a separate filesystem or volume.
+To minimize snapshot size and improve performance, we recommend storing this big data in a separate filesystem or volume.

 Besides other benefits, moving this data will prevent it from being reverted when you roll back to a prior snapshot.
 This is almost always the desired behavior for persistent data.